-- IEP Services will be synchronous "real time" sessions, if/when needed services may be provided as pre-recorded lessons. - IEP Meetings will be held via Google Meet - Case managers will reach out to families before the school year begins to discuss students service schedule
+- Most IEP Services will be synchronous "real time" sessions.
+Some services may be provided as pre-recorded lessons. - IEP Meetings will be held via Google Meet - Case managers will reach out to families before the school year begins to discuss a student's service schedule

-As an Independent Study program, we already have a curriculum, both physical and digital, that supports a blend of learning at home and at school.
+As an Independent Study program, we already have curricula, both physical and digital, that support a blend of learning at home and at school.
 All students have received the necessary curriculum for the 2020-2021 school year's grade or specific subject area.
 Physical curriculum has been checked out to families as it is every year to be used at home.
 We have added chromebooks to the curriculum check out list as devices are requested.